noelboss/featherlight/README.md

 	});

 ## Open images with Featherlight
-Us a link and point the data-featherlight attribute to the desired attribute which contains the link...
+Use a link and point the data-featherlight attribute to the desired attribute which contains the link...

 	<a href="myimage.jpg" data-featherlight="image">Open Image</a>